BelugaHaechi/War-Robots-Wiki-Automation/README.md

 # War-Robots-Wiki-Automation

-'''NOTE: This project has been transferred to VBA code within the Excel datasheet.
+__NOTE: This project has been transferred to VBA code within the Excel datasheet.
 This repository is for legacy reasons and will not be further updated, but the project will continue!
-Thank you for your interest. '''
+Thank you for your interest. __

 Automation project for datatables on warrobots.fandom.com.
 Integrates Excel data into parseable wikitext and HTML.